The Motto (Tiësto and Ava Max song): Commercial performance

 "The Motto" charted in several English-speaking countries after its release.
-In the United States, the song reached number 45 on the Billboard Hot 100 issue dated 9 April 2022, standing as Tiësto's sixth and Max's fourth entry in the ranking.
+In the United States, the song reached number 45 on the Billboard Hot 100 issue dated 9 April 2022, standing as Tiësto's sixth and Max's fourth entry in the ranking, and Tiësto's highest-charting song to date.
 It reached number one on the Dance/Mix Show Airplay, number two on the Dance/Electronic Songs and number 16 on the Mainstream Top 40 rankings.
 The song received a platinum certification from the Recording Industry Association of America (RIAA) for selling more than 1,000,000 equivalent copies in the US.
 In Canada, the song reached number six on the Canadian Hot 100 and entered the top 25 on the Canada CHR/Top 40 and Canada Hot AC rankings.
-It received a double platinum certification from Music Canada (MC) for shifting more than 1,000,000 units in Canada.
-In Australia, the song peaked at number 22 on the ARIA Singles Chart and received a gold certification from the Australian Recording Industry Association (ARIA) for selling more than 35,000 copies.
+It received a septuple platinum certification from Music Canada (MC) for shifting more than 560,000 units in Canada.
+In Australia, the song peaked at number 22 on the ARIA Singles Chart and received a double platinum certification from the Australian Recording Industry Association (ARIA) for selling more than 140,000 copies.
 The song reached number 12 on the UK Singles Chart in the United Kingdom and number six on the Irish Singles Chart in Ireland.
-It received a gold certification from the British Phonographic Industry (BPI) for shifting more than 400,000 copies in the UK.
-"The Motto" also entered the charts in multiple other countries around the world.
-Topping the charts in the Czech Republic and Poland, the song reached the top 10 in Austria, Belgium, Germany, Greece, Hungary, Lithuania, Luxembourg, Netherlands, Nicaragua, Puerto Rico, Romania, Russia, Switzerland and Ukraine.
-It further peaked within the top 100 in Argentina, the Commonwealth of Independent States (CIS), Chile, Colombia, Denmark, Dominican Republic, El Salvador, Finland, France, Iceland, Italy, Norway, Panama, Portugal, South Africa, Slovakia and Sweden.
-The song received gold certifications in Denmark, France, Germany and Italy as well as platinum certifications in Austria, Brazil, Norway, Poland and Portugal.
+It received a platinum certification from the British Phonographic Industry (BPI) for shifting more than 600,000 copies in the UK.
+"The Motto" also entered the charts in multiple other countries.
+It topped the airplay charts in the Czech Republic and Poland, and charted in the top 10 of the singles charts in Austria, Belgium, Germany, Hungary, Lithuania, Luxembourg, Netherlands, and Switzerland.
+The song received gold certifications France, Germany and Italy as well as platinum certifications in Austria, Brazil, Denmark, Norway, Poland and Portugal.